EmranMR/tree-sitter-blade/CONTRIBUTING.md

 # HELLO! 👋

-Welcome to the contribution guide, and I hope you enjoyed the grammar.
+Welcome to the contribution guide, and I hope you are enjoying the grammar.
 Here you will find out how the grammar is organised and how you can contribute, so that it adheres to the grammar styles.

 ### Prerequisite: